wyvern8/akamai-nginx/README.md

 npm install -g cz-conventional-changelog echo '{ "path": "cz-conventional-changelog" }' > ~/.czrc
 ```
-or you can just use `npm run commit` which will use local commitizen install.
+..or you can just use `npm run commit` which will use local commitizen install.

+The reason this approach is used is to automate the release process from travis to github and npm, based on the types of change being mapped to the corresponding http://semver.org/ version.

 Support for new criteria and behaviors is done by adding new ES6 class files in: